Daniele Zambon

 Short bio

-I have been visiting researcher at the University of Florida (US, Nov ‘19–Feb ‘20) working on kernel adaptive methods and at the University of Exeter (UK, Sep ‘17, Oct ‘18) exploring embeddings onto Riemannian manifolds.
-I have also been an intern at STMicroelectronics (IT, May ‘15–Apr ‘16, May ‘16–Sep ‘16) where I developed my Master’s thesis on sparse models for anomaly detection and co-authored a pantent.
-I received Master’s and Bachelor’s degrees in mathematics from the Università degli Studi di Milano (IT) focusing on approximation theory and mathematical statistics.
+I earned my Ph.D. in Informatics from USI (Jan ‘22), focusing on statistical tests for anomaly and change detection, graph representation learning, and learning in non-stationary environments.
+Prior to my PhD, I graduated with honors from the University of Milan (IT, Apr ‘16) with a degree in Mathematics specializing in approximation theory and mathematical statistics.
+During my doctoral studies, I have been visiting researcher at the University of Florida (US, Nov ‘19–Feb ‘20) working on kernel adaptive methods and at the University of Exeter (UK, Sep ‘17, Oct ‘18) exploring embeddings onto Riemannian manifolds.
+I have also been an intern at STMicroelectronics (IT, May ‘15–Apr ‘16, May ‘16–Sep ‘16) where I developed my Master’s thesis on sparse models for anomaly detection and co-authored a patent.

-I have published in and have been reviewer for top-tier journals and conferences of the field, including JMLR, IEEE TPAMI, IEEE TNNLS, IEEE TSP, NeurIPS, ICLR, and ICML; I was certified Outstanding Reviewer of 2022 by the IEEE Computational Intelligence society and Top 33% Reviewer for ICML 2020.
+My work has been published in top-tier journals and conferences of the field, including JMLR, IEEE TPAMI, IEEE TNNLS, IEEE TSP, NeurIPS, ICLR, and ICML.
+I am associate editor for IEEE TNNLS.
 I hold a patent.
-I have organized special sessions and tutorials at international conferences on graph deep learning.
+I have co-organized special sessions and tutorials at international conferences on graph deep learning.

 Publications